Skip to main content

 Frontend and API

-The frontend and API can be wrong about display state, but they still cannot make an invalid contract transition succeed on-chain.
-Users can self-host or independently verify if they need stronger operational assurance.
+The frontend and API can be wrong about display state.
+They cannot make an invalid contract transition succeed on chain.
+Self-host or independently verify if you need stronger operational assurance.

 Indexer

 Indexing improves usability and reporting.
 It is not the source of truth for covenant validity.
-If indexed state looks wrong, the on-chain contract state still governs what can actually happen.
+If indexed state looks wrong, on-chain state still governs what can happen.

 Executor